ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Efficient network factories

-[Actyx](https://www.actyx.com/) is helping the manufacturers to fast forward to what they're calling _Industry 4.0_: the industry of connected machines.
-Actyx built a custom operating system on top of IPFS to ensures all machines and monitors receive the orders, information, and parameters they need to function properly.
+[Actyx](https://www.actyx.com/) is helping the manufacturers to upgrade their plants to the [_Industry 4.0_](https://en.wikipedia.org/wiki/Industry_4.0) era, meaning connecting the machines together for better performance, tolerance to failure and flexibility.
+Actyx built a custom operating system on top of IPFS they deploy on all machines so they emit metrics, receive orders, sync up information, and compute their next move locally.

 ## Lower your storage usage